-- Work with UTA, project stakeholders, and potential developers to implement the Clearfield Station Master Development Plan (MDP). - □ Implement the active transportation and trail infrastructure proposed in this plan. - Safely and efficiently connect the D&RGW Trail to the Clearfield Station. - Extend trails and make pedestrian connections to other areas of the city. - □ Transform 1150 South into an extension of Station Boulevard. - Conduct a design & feasibility study for converting the street into a woonerf, including a realignment of the intersection with State Street and Station Boulevard.
-Design and construct the proposed woonerf based on the results. - Design and construct the proposed public parks indicated in this plan (see page 79). - Enhance streetscapes within the Station Area through consistent street trees, improved landscaping, street furnishings, and lighting. - □ Allocate tax increment to construct parking structures near station platform to provide park & ride parking for transit users.
+- Work with UTA, project stakeholders, and potential developers to implement the Clearfield Station Master Development Plan (MDP). - □ When feasible, implement the active transportation and trail infrastructure proposed in this plan. - Safely and efficiently connect the D&RGW Trail to the Clearfield Station. - Extend trails and make pedestrian connections to other areas of the city. - □ Consider the design and construction of the proposed public parks indicated in this plan (see page 79). - Contemplate enhancing streetscapes within the Station Area through consistent street trees, improved landscaping, street furnishings, and lighting. - Consider allocating of tax increment to construct parking structures near station platform to provide park & ride parking for transit users.